YuvalTamir2/Anomaly_Detection_from_Normal_Images/README.md

 # Anomaly Detection from Normal Images

-Main Ideas Taken From and Inspired By - Image Anomaly Detection Using Normal Data Only by Latent Space Resampling
+Inspired By - Image Anomaly Detection Using Normal Data Only by Latent Space Resampling

 link : https://doi.org/10.3390/app10238660